Editorial insights

 What Is 120% and 130% AMI in NYC?
 2026 Income Limits Explained

 120% AMI and 130% AMI are income bands used in some NYC affordable housing lotteries to target middle-income households.
-They represent 120% and 130% of the Area Median Income (AMI) for the New York metropolitan area, as set annually by HUD (U.S. Department of Housing and Urban Development).
+They represent 120% and 130% of the Area Median Income (AMI) for the New York metropolitan area, as set annually by the U.S. Department of Housing and Urban Development (HUD).
+These bands have higher income limits than the more commonly discussed 60% or 80% AMI bands — meaning higher-earning households can qualify for affordable, rent-stabilized apartments that would otherwise be out of reach in New York City's open housing market.

 AMI stands for Area Median Income.
-It is the midpoint of income for the New York metropolitan region — half of households earn more, half earn less.
-HUD calculates this annually and publishes income limits by household size.
-NYC affordable housing programs use these figures to set eligibility ranges.
+It is the midpoint of household income for the New York-Newark-Jersey City metropolitan statistical area — exactly half of all households in the region earn more, and half earn less.
+HUD calculates this figure annually using U.S. Census Bureau data and publishes updated income limits each spring, typically in April or May.

-These figures are based on 2026 HUD income limits for the New York-Newark-Jersey City metropolitan area.
+The following figures are based on 2026 HUD income limits for the New York-Newark-Jersey City area.
+These represent the maximum income allowed to qualify for a unit at each AMI percentage.

 Household Size 100% AMI 120% AMI 130% AMI